ojaswa1942/robofriends/README.md

    2.)
 Go to project directory
    3.)
 Run npm install
    4.)
 Run npm start

+Run npm build to minify the code for usage.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).